 All the best parts of lasagna are stuffed into a veggie bowl.
 This easy meal is ready in about 30 minutes and has a simple but hearty meat sauce and three kinds of cheese for plenty of gooey goodness.

-This simple, colorful, and healthy side dish is a gorgeous and tasty addition to your meal.
+This simple, colorful side dish is a gorgeous and tasty addition to your meal.
 It is perfectly caramelized with savory seasonings to complement the natural sweetness.

 Other Winter Squash